ahampriyanshu/ahampriyanshu.github.io/_posts/2022-02-08-infytq-certification-round-2022.md

 mermaid: true
 ---

-All of the accepted solutions for InfyTQ Certification Round, February 2022.
+All of the submissions for InfyTQ Certification Round, February 2022.

 > All the submissions are posted once the examiantion was already over.
 {: .prompt-warning }